lutzer/node-red-contrib-finite-statemachine/README.md

 ## Usage

 ### Input object elements
-The inputs of the <code class="node">finite state machine</code> is defined by a json object:
+The inputs of the <code class="node">finite state machine</code> is defined by a JSON object:

 - *state* holds the initial state.
 It shall contain a *status* field and may contain a *data* object.
 - *transitions* holds the possible states as keys (shown as upper case strings).
 As values it contains one or more key/value pairs, consisting of the transition string (lower case strings) and the resulting state.